Hurricane Juan: Rest of Atlantic Canada

 The storm maintained Category 1 strength as it tracked across Nova Scotia and into the Northumberland Strait, weakening to a tropical storm as it emerged into the Gulf of Saint Lawrence.
-Wind gusts of 86 mph were reported in Charlottetown and 67 mph in the Iles de la Madeleine in the Gulf of Saint Lawrence.
+Wind gusts of 86 mph were reported in Charlottetown and 67 mph in the Magdalen Islands in the Gulf of Saint Lawrence.

 Damage was also reported in Prince Edward Island as a result of the storm, particularly around Charlottetown, where its waterfront sustained heavy wave damage to pleasure craft and sea walls, as well as significant damage to the older urban forest in that city's downtown core.
 Extensive tree damage was also reported across the island, as well as structural damage to weaker buildings, such as barns and silos.
 The hurricane left portions of the island without power.
 The narrow path meant that damage was quite localized; little damage was reported in New Brunswick or western Prince Edward Island.
 Voting in the PEI general election on September 29 was also disrupted, though more than 80% of voters made it to polling stations.

 Two deaths were reported in the Gulf of Saint Lawrence off the remote Anticosti Island in Quebec.
 They were fishermen from New Brunswick operating near Anticosti Island.